 Does Senior Services of America offer hospice services?

 Our goal is to allow our residents to remain in their community home.
 We work closely with hospice agencies in each locality so that we can ensure the appropriate hospice services will be available for our community residents within the scope of our state regulations.

 How are Senior Services of America communities different from other senior communities?

 We are keenly aware that the communities are, first and foremost, the places our residents call home.
 Our goal is to make sure our "work" is centered around the best customer service and care we provide for our residents in their homes each and every day.
-Many of our communities offer independent living, assisted living, and memory care all in one location to help ease the transition through each stage of aging.

 How do I know which level of care my loved one needs?